"The staff are friendly and approachable and deal effectively with concerns" - Parental quote to Ofsted, March 2018

 Charlotte Broom - Assistant Head

-I am really excited to be starting my fourth year at Cheney school as an Assistant Head and my first year as a new mum.
-I have worked in several local Oxford schools as the Head of English, but it is the diversity of the Cheney school community that makes me jump out of bed every day, excited to come to school.
-Despite a traditional academic career route, I am excited that this year I will be transitioning to the pastoral side of the school.
-I will be working closely with the Year Teams, focussing on how we can support students in making excellent progress across all of their subjects.
+I joined Cheney in 2017 after having worked in several local Oxford schools as the Head of English; it is the diversity of the Cheney school community that makes me jump out of bed every day, excited to come to school.
+Despite a traditional academic career route, I am excited to have transitioned to the pastoral side of the school.
+I work closely with the Year Teams, focussing on how we can support students in making excellent progress across all of their subjects.
 In addition to that, I hope to remain being a source of uncool enthusiasm across the school.

 Liam Bampton - Assistant Head